Bodegón de conservas artesanales Gallegas

 How to tell them apart at a glance?

-Which one to choose?
+Which to choose?

-• If you want a gastronomic luxury , to open a can and enjoy it almost as a dish in itself, choose Bonito del Norte .
+• If you want a gastronomic luxury, to open a can and enjoy it almost as a dish in itself, choose Bonito del Norte.
 Perfect for special occasions or as a gift.

-The value of craftsmanship
+The value of artisanal

-The next time you have a can in your hands, think about it: it's not just canned fish, it's a little piece of the sea that comes to your table.
+Next time you have a can in your hands, think about it: it's not just canned fish, it's a little piece of the sea that comes to your table.

 Leave a comment